Hunger and Thirst

 When the disciples asked, “Teach us how to pray,” Jesus responded with what we commonly know today as “The Lord’s Prayer” (Matt 6:9-13; Lk 11:2-4).
 Praying the Lord’s Prayer is both formative and communal, aligning our hearts and minds with God’s will while uniting us with the historical and global church in a shared expression of dependence, worship, and submission to God and his kingdom.

 We can begin simply by praying the Lord’s Prayer as originally spoken by Jesus.
-Click the “+” below to read it in full.
+Click the “+” below for a more personalized way to pray the Lord’s Prayer.

 Praying the Examen